Upcoming Events

 STEAM Fair projects are about asking questions like “Why?,” “How?,” or “What if?.”
 Projects can fall into one or more STEAM-related fields.
 Students can:

-- Use scientific, engineering, or design methodologies to discover answers to their questions,
+ Use scientific, engineering, or design methodologies to discover answers to

 Whatever the project, the ideas and work should come from the student.
 It is important that students conduct their own research, experiments, and discovery—even if the experiment or design doesn’t work!